MessaoudZouikri/OpenAlexBiblio/README.md

 ## Classification Strategy

-Classification uses a **two-stage hybrid approach**:
+Classification uses a **three-stage hybrid approach**, designed to minimise LLM calls while maintaining accuracy:

-1. **Stage 1 — Rule-based** (deterministic): OpenAlex concept IDs → domain scoring + keyword matching → subcategory.
-Confidence ≥ 0.6 → final.
+1. **Stage 1 — Rule-based** (deterministic, zero compute): OpenAlex concept IDs + keyword scoring → domain and subcategory.
+Papers with confidence ≥ 0.75 are accepted immediately.
-2. **Stage 2 — LLM** (semantic, Ollama): triggered when confidence < 0.6 or no concepts available.
-Structured JSON output with validation.
-Fallback to `Other/interdisciplinary` on failure.

-All LLM outputs are validated against the taxonomy before acceptance.
+2. **Stage 2 — SPECTER2 embedding** (fast, local): Paper content is encoded into a 768-dimensional vector and compared to per-subcategory centroids built from the taxonomy seed texts.
+Confidence ≥ 0.82 → final; confidence < 0.60 → low-signal, assigned to `Other`.
+3. **Stage 3 — LLM** (selective): Triggered only for papers where embedding confidence falls in the ambiguous [0.60–0.82] band — roughly 10–30% of the corpus.
+Uses a local Ollama model.
+All outputs are validated against the taxonomy before acceptance; invalid or hallucinated labels fall back to `Other/interdisciplinary`.

+This design means the LLM is never called for clear-cut cases, which reduced total classification time from ~7 hours to under 1 hour for a 10,000-paper corpus.

 ---